COVID-19 RESPONSE FUND

 We are not currently accepting applications for funding.
 Contact us at email@example.com if you would like to be added to the list to be notified if we have funding available for another round of COVID-19 grants.

-United Way of Southwest Minnesota has established a COVID-19 Response Fund to provide immediate funding for nonprofit organizations that have experienced increased demand for services, operational distress, and/or increased costs to continue current services as a result of COVID-19.
+United Way of Southwest Minnesota established a COVID-19 Response Fund in April to provide immediate funding for nonprofit organizations that have experienced increased demand for services, operational distress, and/or increased costs to continue current services as a result of COVID-19.
 The UWSWMN COVID-19 Response Fund provides flexible resources to health and human service organizations across the UWSWMN service area.
 The goal of the fund is to provide essential aid and critically needed safety net services to those most impacted by the pandemic.

 Programs requesting funding must be run by a health and human services organization that:

 - Operates as a nonprofit 501(c)(3) organization, including schools.

 - Serves people living within the UWSWMN service area as defined on our website. https://www.unitedwayswmn.org/SAM

 - Operates under written Articles of Incorporation and By-laws or other written documents or statutes that define the applicant’s purposes, membership, management and operation.

 - Operates on a non-discriminatory basis in employment, recruitment of volunteers and delivery of services.

 - Certifies that all UWSWMN granted funds will be used in compliance with all applicable anti-terrorist financing and asset control laws, statutes and executive orders.

 Funding priority will be given to organizations providing COVID-19 related needs as follows: